 We have been out of school for 16 straight days.
 Over two weeks of no structure, no expectations, no school rules!

-going in on Day 1.
+So it's like going in on Day 1.
 We're going to go over routines and procedures just like we did in September.
 It may take up a bit of time that first week back, but it will pay off in the long run:)

 Now is the best time to make any changes or adjustments in procedures for the rest of the year.
 You're going to reteach procedures anyway, right?